ItsRune/VibezAPI/docs/APIs/Commands/Command Operation Codes.md

 ---

 ### How to use
 To create a new operation code, you'll use the `:addCommandOperation` method.
-This method takes **three arguments**: the operation name, the operation code, and the operation function.
+This method takes **three arguments**: the operation name, the operation prefix, and the operation function.
 The operation function must return a `boolean` value, if it does not the operation will not work.

 ```lua
 local VibezAPI = require(14946453963)("myApiKey")